 Playing for Time

 Over the last five years, research widely reported in the media suggests that keeping the brain active, such as learning a musical instrument, may delay the onset of dementia up to five years.
 An example is a report written by Elizabeth Landau for CNN in 2013 with the title Playing for time: Can music stave off dementia?
 Awareness of these research findings is fueling this heightened interest in adult piano lessons.

 This research informs us that brain stimulation may counteract changes that occur because of cognitive decline.
 This will allow a person to function for longer.
 Brain networks strengthened by musical engagement compensate and delay the detrimental effects of aging, a process called cognitive reserve.
 The effect is more pronounced the earlier in life a person is musically engaged, but it is still possible to modify the brain in an older person who is already showing signs of decline.
 Harnessing this neuroplasticity provides us with the greatest hope for dealing with the cognitive decline in advanced age.

 Debunking Outdated Beliefs

 The second factor behind this increase in adult enrollment is the debunking of outdated beliefs.
-Prior to about the 1980's, if you expressed an interesting in taking beginner level adult piano lessons, in all probability, this would have been received with laughter and ridicule.
+Prior to about the 1980's, if you expressed an interest in taking beginner level adult piano lessons, in all probability, this would have been received with laughter and ridicule.
 The belief was that we must learn to play the piano as a child.
 Since that time, research in neuroscience has completely debunked this belief.
 We now understand as adults we retain a high degree of neuroplasticity, or capacity to learn, throughout our lifetime.